 Modbus TCP Error Detection & Correction

-1. Ethernet Frame Check Sequence (FCS): Ethernet frames contain a Field called the Frame Check Sequence (FCS).
+Ethernet frames contain a Field called the Frame Check Sequence (FCS).
 This FCS is a 4-byte value determined by using the CRC-32 algorithm.
 Just like the CRC in Modbus RTU, the FCS is computed from the frame’s data.
 Its purpose is to catch transmission errors.
 Devices handling Ethernet data discard frames that have incorrect FCS values, ensuring that only accurate frames get through for processing.

-2. IP Header Checksum: A checksum field in the IP header allows for error detection within the IP header itself.
+A checksum field in the IP header allows for error detection within the IP header itself.
 The IP header’s 16-bit words are added, the one’s complement of the result is taken & the value is stored in the checksum field to compute the checksum.
 Recipient devices check the checksum of the IP header and reject packets with an invalid checksum.

-3. TCP Checksum: TCP employs a checksum to spot errors in both the TCP header and the payload and the IP header checksum.
+TCP employs a checksum to spot errors in both the TCP header and the payload and the IP header checksum.
 This process involves summing up the 16-bit words from the TCP header, payload, and a pseudo-header derived from the IP header.
 When the receiving device checks the TCP checksum and finds incorrect values, it discards those segments.

-4. Retransmission: TCP includes methods to recover from errors like resending lost or corrupted segments.
+TCP includes methods to recover from errors like resending lost or corrupted segments.
 When a receiving device detects an error or doesn’t receive an expected segment within a set timeframe, it can ask the sender to resend the missing data.
 This mechanism guarantees reliable data delivery even when transmission errors occur.

 Modbus TCP provides reliable communication & data integrity in industrial applications by relying on the error detection and correction methods integrated into the Ethernet and IP layers.
 By using this method, the Modbus TCP protocol can benefit from the stability and dependability of modern Ethernet and IP networks while also being made simple.